MEDICAL SECOND OPINION

 Enthesitis-associated arthritis: Juvenile Spondyloarthropathy

 Enthesitis is the inflammation of the entheses, the attachment point of the ligaments (tendons) where the muscles end, to the bone tissue.
-The most common finding is enthesitis affecting the large joints of the lower extremities and/or the development of swelling and pain in the involved joints.
+The most common finding is enthesitis affecting the large joints of the lower extremities and developing swelling and pain in the involved joints.
 Most of the JIA patients in our country fall into this group.
-The most common site of pain in this type is behind or below the heel.
+This type's most common site of pain is behind or below the heel.
 The disease mostly starts after 7-8 years of age, its course varies.
-In some patients, the disease improves, while in others it may progress, affecting the entire spine, starting with the involvement of the sacroiliac joints (joints connecting the spine and pelvis).
-In fact, this type of the disease belongs to the group of diseases that are more common in adults and are called spondyloarthropathy because it affects the spine.
+In some patients, the disease improves; in others, it may progress, affecting the entire spine, starting with the involvement of the sacroiliac joints (joints connecting the spine and pelvis).
+This type of disease belongs to the group of diseases that are more common in adults and is called spondyloarthropathy because it affects the spine.

 Systemic lupus erythematosus (SLE)

-Systemic lupus erythematosus (SLE) is a chronic disease that can affect different parts of the body such as the skin, joints, blood and kidneys.
-Many hereditary risk factors, together with various environmental factors, are thought to be responsible for abnormal immunity.
-In other words, it occurs as a result of the immune system damaging the body's own organs.
-Inflamed body parts such as joints become hot, swollen and sometimes tender.
-As with SLE, if the inflammation lasts for a long time, the tissues are damaged and their function is impaired.
+Systemic lupus erythematosus (SLE) is a chronic disease affecting different body parts, such as the skin, joints, blood, and kidneys.
+Many hereditary risk factors and various environmental factors are thought to be responsible for abnormal immunity.
+In other words, it occurs due to the immune system damaging the body's organs.
+Inflamed body parts, such as joints, become hot, swollen, and sometimes tender.
+As with SLE, if the inflammation lasts long, the tissues are damaged, and their function is impaired.
 Therefore, the main goal of treatment in SLE is to suppress inflammation.

 The child may develop specific complaints caused by the involvement of one or more organs.
-Skin and mucosal involvement is very common.
-These may include various skin rashes, photosensitivity (sunlight triggers the rash), and ulcers in the nose and mouth (mucosa).
+Skin and mucosal involvement is widespread.
+These may include skin rashes, photosensitivity (sunlight triggers the rash), and ulcers in the nose and mouth (mucosa).
 The typical "butterfly" rash around the nose and cheek occurs in a third to half of affected children.
 Sometimes there is hair loss (alopecia).
-In some children, a color change in the form of reddening, whitening and then bruising occurs on the fingertips in the cold (Raynaud).
-Complaints may include joint swelling and stiffness, eyebrow pain, anemia-related complaints, headache, epileptic seizures and chest pain.
-Most children with SLE have varying degrees of renal involvement and this is the main factor determining the course of the disease.
-The most common symptoms of kidney involvement are high blood pressure, blood in the urine, and swelling, especially in the feet, legs and eyelids.
+In some children, a color change in reddening, whitening, and bruising occurs on the fingertips in the cold (Raynaud).
+Complaints may include joint swelling and stiffness, eyebrow pain, anemia-related complaints, headache, epileptic seizures, and chest pain.
+Most children with SLE have varying degrees of renal involvement, and this is the main factor determining the course of the disease.
+The most common symptoms of kidney involvement are high blood pressure, blood in the urine, and swelling, especially in the feet, legs, and eyelids.

 Vasculitides

 Vasculitis means inflammation of the veins.
-Vasculitides encompass many diseases, and it can be the manifestation of a disease, or a part of vascular rheumatic (Primary vasculitides) diseases involving the vessels with no obvious cause.
-Although this group of vasculitides is classified according to the vessel diameter involved, their findings, complaints and vital severity vary.
+Vasculitides encompass many diseases, and they can manifest disease or a part of vascular rheumatic diseases involving the vessels with no apparent cause (primary vasculitides).
+This group of vasculitides is classified according to the vessel diameter involved, and their findings, complaints, and vital severity vary.
 Some of the primary vasculitides are common childhood diseases (Henoch-Schönlein purpura or Kawasaki disease).

 Henöch Schonlein Purpura

 Henoch-Shoenlein purpura (HSP) is a disease characterized by inflammation of small blood vessels (capillaries).
-This inflammation is called vasculitis and usually affects small blood vessels in the skin, intestines and kidneys.
+This inflammation is called vasculitis and usually affects small blood vessels in the skin, intestines, and kidneys.
 These inflamed blood vessels can bleed into the skin, causing a dark red or purple rash called purpura.
-Purpura is usually seen in the lower extremities and hips, but can also occur in other parts of the body (arms and trunk).
-In the vast majority of patients (65%), painful joints (arthralgia) or painful and swollen joints with restricted movement (arthritis) are found in the knees, ankles, wrists, elbows and fingers.
+Purpura is usually seen in the lower extremities and hips but can also occur in other body parts (arms and trunk).
+In the vast majority of patients (65%), painful joints (arthralgia) or painful and swollen joints with restricted movement (arthritis) are found in the knees, ankles, wrists, elbows, and fingers.
 When intestinal vessels become inflamed, more than 60% of patients experience intermittent abdominal pain around the navel, sometimes accompanied by mild or severe gastrointestinal bleeding.
-When renal vessels become inflamed, 20-35% of patients may bleed and varying degrees of hematuria and proteinuria (presence of protein in the urine) may be observed.
+When renal vessels become inflamed, 20-35% of patients may bleed, and varying degrees of hematuria and proteinuria (presence of protein in the urine) may be observed.
 In such cases, it is necessary to consult a nephrologist (kidney specialist) and cooperate with the patient's doctor.

 Kawasaki Disease

 It is a vascular inflammation of unknown cause that affects medium-sized veins.
-The most feared condition is that the coronary arteries (the arteries that feed the heart) becoming involved at a rate of 20%.
-In case of involvement of the coronary vessels, it may cause life-threatening damages.
-80% of patients are under 5 years old.
-It starts with an unexplained high fever lasting at least 5 days.
-Redness in the eyes (conjunctivitis), measles, scarlet fever, urticaria (hives), papules and similar symptoms may occur in the child.
-Mouth changes include bright red chapped lips, red tongue often referred to as "strawberry tongue," and signs of a rash in the throat.
+The most feared condition is that the coronary arteries (the arteries that feed the heart) become involved at a rate of 20%.
+In case of involvement of the coronary vessels, it may cause life-threatening damage.
+80% of patients are under five years old.
+It starts with an unexplained high fever lasting at least five days.
+The child may have redness in the eyes (conjunctivitis), measles, scarlet fever, urticaria (hives), papules, and similar symptoms.
+Mouth changes include bright red, chapped lips, red tongue often referred to as "strawberry tongue," and signs of a rash in the throat.
 There are signs of swelling and redness in the hands and feet, especially on the palms and soles of the feet.
 Enlargement of the neck lymph nodes can be seen in more than half of the patients.
-Often, a single lymph node larger than 1.5 cm may also be palpable.
-Sometimes, other symptoms such as joint pain and/or swelling, abdominal pain, diarrhea, irritability, headache may also occur.
+A single lymph node larger than 1.5 cm may also be palpable.
+Sometimes, other symptoms such as joint pain and swelling, abdominal pain, diarrhea, irritability, and headache may also occur.

 Behçet's disease

-Behçet's syndrome or Behçet's disease (BS) is an unknown vasculitis (vascular inflammation) with recurrent mouth and genital ulcers, eye, skin, joint, vascular and nervous system involvement.
+Behçet's syndrome or Behçet's disease (BS) is an unknown vasculitis (vascular inflammation) with recurrent mouth and genital ulcers and eye, skin, joint, vascular, and nervous system involvement.
 BS is rarer in children than in adults.
 With the transition to puberty, some differences are seen.
 The disease in children after puberty is more similar to adult disease.
 Familial cases are more common in children than adults.
-In general terms, BS in children is similar to adult disease, although with some exceptions.
+Generally, BS in children is similar to adult disease, although with some exceptions.

 Childhood dermatomyositis (juvenile dermatomyositis)

-Childhood dermatomyositis; It is an immune system disease that damages its own tissues.
-In this disease, complaints and findings occur due to the inflammation of the muscle and skin tissue, sometimes the muscle tissue and sometimes only the skin tissue.
-It causes weakness especially in the muscles around the hips and shoulders, and lilac-red rashes on the face, eyelids, knuckles, outer sides of the knees and elbows.
-Fatigue, which severely limits physical fitness and mobility, are the most obvious signs of muscle weakness caused by inflammation in CDM.
+Childhood dermatomyositis is an immune system disease that damages its tissues.
+In this disease, complaints and findings occur due to the inflammation of the muscle and skin tissue, sometimes the muscle tissue, and sometimes only the skin tissue.
+It causes weakness, especially in the muscles around the hips and shoulders, and lilac-red rashes on the face, eyelids, knuckles, outer sides of the knees, and elbows.
+Fatigue, which severely limits physical fitness and mobility, is the most apparent sign of muscle weakness caused by inflammation in CDM.

 Scleroderma

-Scleroderma is a Greek word meaning "hard skin".
-An undesirable increase in fibrous tissue occurs in the skin structure for an unknown reason, which causes hardening and stretching of the skin, resulting in limitation of movement and tissue loss due to this tension.
-Skin hardening may develop in different regions and in different appearances.
-If this tissue change in the skin spreads to all other organs, related organ dysfunctions develop.
+Scleroderma is a Greek word meaning "hard skin."
+For an unknown reason, an undesirable increase in fibrous tissue occurs in the skin structure, which causes the skin to harden and stretch.
+This tension can limit movement and cause tissue loss.
+Skin hardening may develop in different regions and have different appearances.
+If this tissue change in the skin spreads to other organs, related organ dysfunctions develop.

 Two different types of scleroderma are:

-In local scleroderma, the disease is locally limited to the skin and subcutaneous tissues.
-It can be in the form of a patch (morphea) or a tight band (linear scleroderma).
+The disease is limited to the skin and subcutaneous tissues in local scleroderma and can appear as a patch (morphea) or a tight band (linear scleroderma).

-The involvement in systemic scleroderma (or systemic sclerosis) is extensive and may involve not only the skin but also the internal organs.
-This leads to different complaints such as heartburn, shortness of breath or high blood pressure.
+Systemic scleroderma (or systemic sclerosis) is a condition that affects the skin and internal organs.
+It can lead to complaints such as heartburn, shortness of breath, or high blood pressure.

 Pain syndromes

-Fibromyalgia is a disease characterized by long-term widespread musculoskeletal pain, tender points in soft tissues (muscle and tendon), and severe fatigue.
+Fibromyalgia is a disease characterized by long-term, widespread musculoskeletal pain, tender points in soft tissues (muscle and tendon), and severe fatigue.
 The disease is rarely reported in children, mostly in adolescence.
 Patients complain of widespread pain deep in the tissues.
 The intensity of pain is variable.
-Pain can be in both parts of the body, in the upper and lower extremities.
+Pain can be in both body parts, upper and lower extremities.

 Hypermobility syndrome;

-In this disease, colloquially known as joint laxity or very flexible structure, there is a joint gap above normal in one or more joints due to the structural change in the congenital/genetic connective tissue.
-For this reason, abrasions and injuries occur on the joint surfaces over time due to the effect of microtraumas.
+In this disease, colloquially known as joint laxity or very flexible structure, there is an above-average joint gap in one or more joints due to a structural change in the congenital/genetic connective tissue.
+For this reason, abrasions and injuries occur on the joint surfaces over time due to the effect of microtrauma.
 This may result in joint pain, sometimes limitation of movement, and loss of function.

 Medical Second Opinion